Most pastors are avid readers, which also means they will usually acquire a large number of books.

 At first you can keep track in your head what books you own and where they are located in your library.

+But eventually a tipping point is reached where this is no longer an effective practice.
 You particularly know you've reached the end of your mental capacity when you end up buying the same book twice, miss a book bargain because you think you have the book already, or spend inordinate amounts of time looking for a book on your shelves.

 So eventually you should look at cataloguing your books.
 And computers make this task much easier.